When discussing Collie Eye Problem, there is a general

 a puppy with any other CEP related problem.
 As dogs with

-CRC give every evidence of being able to see every bit as well as dogs with "normal" eyes, most breeders do not consider it
+CRC give every evidence of being able to see every bit as well as dogs with "normal" eye checks, most breeders do not consider it

 exclusively from the much smaller gene pool of "normal